 Rolandas Paksas enjoys a dubious fame of being the sole European head of state ever to be succesfully impeached (in 2004), while another president, Lithuanian-American Valdas Adamkus (b.
 1926), is listed in the Guiness World Records as the person who lived the least in the country prior to being elected its head of state.
 Forced to flee Lithuania by the advancing Soviet armies as a young adult in 1945 he returned from Chicago only for his campaign in 1998.
 Mayor of Vilnius Artūras Zuokas (b.
 1968) is locally notorious for corruption but his publicity stunts attracted worldwide attention which even earned him an Ignobel prize (for a staged Youtube video where he used a tank to crash an ilegally parked car).

 Most other local celebrities are, in fact, celebrities only locally.
 Lithuanian musicians largely perform to the local market save for an occasional visit to emigrant communities.
-Cinema also fails to pass national frontiers save for a few festivals.
-English translations of Lithuanian literature are rare and while Lithuanian theater is regarded to be succesful few non-cinema actors or directors could expect to become worldwide household names.
+Lithuanian cinema also fails to pass national frontiers save for a few festivals.
+English translations of Lithuanian literature are rare and while the Lithuanian theater is regarded to be succesful few non-cinema actors or directors could expect to become worldwide household names.

 Lithuania being a Christian country many streets are named after Saints.
 Lithuanian abbreviation “Šv.” indicates a saint on the street names.
 Religious figures, primarilly Jesus Christ and Virgin Mary, are also well represented in folk art and roadside chapels.
 Rūpintojėlis traditional wooden sculpture of a sad/contemplating Jesus is a popular theme.